CB #25 RICHARD SHERMAN

 Sherman's tackle forces Green Bay to kick a game-tieing field goal instead, making the score 22-22, and the contest moves to overtime.

-Sherman won't have to take the field again, because the Seahawks win the coin toss, and Russell Wilson orchestrates a 77 yard drive capped off by a touchdown pass to WR Jermaine Kearse, sending them to face the New England Patriots in the super bowl.
+But the tough-as-nails cornerback won't have to take the field again, because the Seahawks win the coin toss, and "Danger Russ" Wilson orchestrates a 77 yard drive capped off by a touchdown pass to WR Jermaine Kearse, sending them to face the New England Patriots in the super bowl.

 The Seahawks 16-point halftime comeback was the largest ever in a conference championship game.